D. Maria II National Theatre: History

 Main façade of the National Theatre D. Maria II.

 Portico of the National Theatre D. Maria II.

 The theatre was built on the north side of Rossio square on the site of the old Estaus Palace, built around 1450 as a lodging for foreign dignitaries and noblemen visiting Lisbon.
 In the 16th century, when the Inquisition was installed in Portugal, the Estaus Palace became the seat of the Inquisition.
 The palace survived the 1755 Lisbon earthquake, but was destroyed by fire in 1836.

 Thanks to the intensive efforts of Romantic poet and dramatist Almeida Garrett, it was decided to replace the old palace by a modern theatre, dedicated to Queen Mary II of Portugal.
 The building was constructed between 1842 and 1846 to a Neoclassical design by Italian architect Fortunato Lodi.

 The Theatre building was as a Property of Public Interest in 1928, and has been reclassified as National Monument since 2003.

+On the 2nd of December 1964, between 4am and 6am, a fire engulfed the building, leaving Amélia Rey Colaço's dressing room as the only unburnt part of the theater.
+The theater's archive and a painting of the queen D. Maria II were salvaged during the fire but Columbano Bordalo Pinheiro's works that decorated the theatre's ceilling were destroyed.
+Coincidentally, at the time, the play being shown was Macbeth which was then blamed for the fire.